community Advocate in Ontario, Canada

 Karen was designated to be a Part VI Ontario wiretap agent and a mentor for sexual violence prosecutions.

 She’s been honoured with several awards, including the Doug Lucas Award for excellence in the pursuit of justice through science and two Ontario Excelsior Awards, both for Outstanding Achievement.

-After departing the Crown’s Office, Karen further served in 2017-2018 as a policy advisor to a Senator in Ottawa.
+After departing the Crown’s Office, Karen served in 2017-2018 as a policy advisor to a Senator in Ottawa.

-Her Board involvement included both professional and public agencies.
+Her Board involvement included professional and public agencies.
 She was on the Editorial Board for the OCAA Newsletter and represented her Region on the Ontario Crown Attorneys Association Board.